fxiang1/app-samples/README.md

 1. git clone https://github.com/fxiang1/app-samples.git

+2. oc login to your hub cluster

-2. cd app-samples
+3. cd app-samples

-3. oc apply -k sample-mortgage
+4. oc apply -k sample-mortgage

 Most of the application resources are using this git repo although some are pointing to external repos.